Friday, July 9, 2021

 Then Pippa had an awful thought.
 "Are dolls getting melted," she asked in horror, "every time the lightning goes off?"

-Mandy laughed.
+Mandy tried not to laugh, as she reassured the smaller doll.
 "No," she said.
 "Most of the time, it never reaches down to where we are, but sometimes it strikes the earth, or a tree or especially something metal sticking up.
 The danger is, by the time you see the lightning, it has already happened."

 "I'm sad we can't go to the beach," Pippa said, "but I'm glad you know these things, Mandy.
 I don't want to get melted!
 I would rather wait another day to go to the beach than to get melted."